DeutscheSoft/toolkit/docs/Main.md

 This is the official documentation for the toolkit audio widget library.
 This documentation consists of several introductory parts, which explain how toolkit Widgets interact with the DOM and how they can be layouted.
-In addition this documentation contains a compelte API documentation of all Widget classes and a series of interactive examples, which explain how widgets can be used in practice.
+In addition this documentation contains a complete API documentation of all Widget classes and a series of interactive examples, which explain how widgets can be used in practice.